Cannabis and sports

 The use of cannabis by athletes has been banned by many sports commissions.
 However, some have relaxed their policies as societal attitudes towards its use have shifted.
-The prohibition "is one of the most controversial issues in anti-doping".
+The prohibition of cannabis use in sports has been described as "one of the most controversial issues in anti-doping".

 There is no scientific consensus regarding the performance-enhancing effects of cannabis, with one 2018 paper reporting "there is no evidence for cannabis use as a performance-enhancing drug".
 Other reasons cited for banning its use include an increased risk of injury in-competition and the view that users of cannabis are not good role models.

 Calls for eliminating cannabis testing have come from the perspective of better pain management and reducing usage of opioids.
 Athletes such as Eugene Monroe and Derrick Morgan have called for further investigation into its potential for treating and preventing concussions.

 World Anti-Doping Agency

 Following the 1998 Tour de France doping scandal, the International Olympic Committee (IOC) convened the First World Conference on Doping in Lausanne, Switzerland, in February 1999.
 From this conference the World Anti-Doping Agency (WADA) was formed in November 1999 to "lead a collaborative worldwide movement for doping-free sport" through activities such as "scientific research, education, and development of anti-doping capacities".
 In 2004, WADA published the World Anti-Doping Code and included cannabis among the substances prohibited by the code.
 As of 2021, there are more than 700 sports organization that adhere to the code; these include the International Olympic Committee, International Paralympic Committee, national anti-doping agencies, and various professional sports leagues.

 WADA relaxed its policy towards cannabis in 2013, increasing from 15 ng/mL to 150 ng/mL the level of THC metabolite allowed in urine before an athlete is considered to have failed a drug test.
 Said WADA Director of Communications Julie Masse: "We wanted to focus on the athletes that abuse the substance in competition.
 This should exclude cases where marijuana is not used in competition."
 The 150 ng/mL threshold also allows for a 180 ng/mL "Decision Limit" to be used to account for any uncertainties in measurement above a certain level of confidence.
 According to WADA statistics, the percentage of failed drug tests for cannabis use dropped from 9.0% in 2012 to 2.4% in 2014.